janniks/README/README.md

 - [TitleRun](https://titlerun.xyz/) — The game that only exists in your title bar 👾

 ## I like 🌎
-- NodeJS, JavaScript/Typescript
+- JavaScript/Typescript
-- React, Vue
+- React, Solid, Vue
 - Tailwind
 - Python, (sklearn, Huggingface, etc.)
-- Go, Rust
+- Rust, Go